-Grant Income-Through December 31, 2008, the Company had received research grants, which were recognized as funds earned and not as awarded by awarding agencies.
-No research grants were earned during year ended December 31, 2009.
+Grant Income-The Company received research grants in 2010 and 2008 which were recognized as funds earned and not as awarded by awarding agencies.
+No grant income was earned during the year ended December 31, 2009.

 Income Taxes-Income taxes are computed using the asset and liability method in accordance with FASB ASC 740 "Income Taxes" ("ASC 740"), under which deferred income taxes are provided for the temporary differences between the financial reporting basis and the tax basis of the Company's assets and liabilities.
 Deferred taxes are measured using provisions of currently enacted tax laws.
 A valuation allowance against deferred tax assets is recorded when it is more likely than not that such assets will not be fully realized.
 Tax credits are accounted for as a reduction of income taxes in the year in which the credit originates.